EbadShabbir/Machine_Learning_fundamentals/README.md

 ### 4. `calculate_matrix_mean(matrix, mode)`

-Calculates the mean of a matrix by row or column using pure Python implementation.
+Calculates the mean of a matrix by row or column using a pure Python implementation.

 **Algorithm:**
-1. **Input Validation**: Checks for empty matrix and valid mode
+1. **Input Validation**: Checks for an empty matrix and a valid mode
-2. **Row Mode**: For each row, sums all elements and divides by number of columns
+2. **Row Mode**: For each row, sums all elements and divides by the number of columns
-3. **Column Mode**: For each column, extracts values using list comprehension and calculates mean
+3. **Column Mode**: For each column, extracts values using list comprehension and calculates the mean

 **Parameters:**
 - `matrix` (list[list[float]]): Input matrix for mean calculation